 Program Description Service Providers Eligibility Criteria Healthy Child Funds community-based Health child development Primarily for First Nations Development and culturally relevant programs are delivered people living on reserve programming, services, primarily by community- and, depending on the initiatives and strategies based workers, community program, Inuit living in that aim to improve health health workers, community Inuit communities. outcomes associated with health nurses, community The secondary target First Nations and Inuit health representatives, and group includes First maternal, infant, child and local project coordinators.
 Nations and Inuit women family health.
 The areas of In some cases, service living in the North. focus include prenatal providers may include health, nutrition, early dieticians, nutritionists, literacy and learning, lactation consultants, early physical, emotional and childhood educators, mental health, and community volunteers and children's oral health.
 Elders.
-In the case of oral health, service are provided by oral health professionals including dentists, dental therapists, dental hygienists, dental assistants, community health nurses, and community-based Montal Wallness The mental wellness dental support staff.
-Mental wellness services Drimarily for First Nations Mental Wellness Primarily for First Nations Services (excluding Non-Insured Health program administers are delivered primarily by First Nations and Inuit people living on reserve and, depending on the Benefits) contribution agreements and direct departmental organizations who hire a program, Inuit living in belletits) spending that supports mix of regulated and Inuit communities. culturally appropriate, unregulated service A secondary target group community-based providers to meet their includes First Nations and programs, services, needs.
-Inuit women living in the initiatives, and strategies needs.
-North. related to mental wellness In the case of the Indian There are other of First Nations and Inuit Residential Schools exceptions: The First (e.g., health promotion, Resolution Health Support Nations Hope for Wellness addictions prevention, Program (IRS RHSP), the Line is available to all treatment and after care, professional mental health Indigenous peoples and mental health component, FNIHB provides regardless of place of counselling.) eligible clients with access residence and the IRS ] to fee-for-service RHSP is available to all professionals in private former IRS students and practice (e.g., social worker, their families regardless of psychologist). place of residence.
+In the case of oral health, service are provided by oral health professionals including dentists, dental therapists, dental hygienists, dental assistants, community health nurses, and community-based dental support staff.
+Mental Wellness The mental wellness Mental wellness services Primarily for First Nations Services (excluding program administers are delivered primarily by people living on reserve Non-Insured Health contribution agreements First Nations and Inuit and, depending on the Benefits) and direct departmental organizations who hire a program, Inuit living in spending that supports mix of regulated and Inuit communities. culturally appropriate, unregulated service A secondary target group community-based providers to meet their includes First Nations and programs, services, needs.
+Inuit women living in the initiatives, and strategies North. related to mental wellness In the case of the Indian There are other of First Nations and Inuit Residential Schools exceptions: The First (e.g., health promotion, Resolution Health Support Nations Hope for Wellness addictions prevention, Program (IRS RHSP), the Line is available to all treatment and after care, professional mental health Indigenous peoples and mental health component, FNIHB provides regardless of place of counselling.) eligible clients with access residence and the IRS to fee-for-service RHSP is available to all professionals in private former IRS students and practice (e.g., social worker, their families regardless of psychologist). place of residence.